 In accordance with prof. Z. Brzewski’s last will, from 1993 the Artistic Director was his pupil, prof. Mirosław Ławrynowicz, an eminent violinist and pedagogue, a professor at the F. Chopin Academy of Music in Warsaw, President of ESTA Poland and jury member of many violin competitions.

 After his death in 2005 it was Krystyna Makowska-Ławrynowicz – an outstanding pianist, professor at the Fryderyk Chopin University of Music in Warsaw and Łańcut course co-organizer – who was appointed Artistic Director.
 She continues and develops her predecessors’ work in collaboration with the Organizing Committee (Chairman – Krzysztof Szczepaniak, School Inspector with Art Education Centre), the Ministry of Culture (main sponsor of the courses) and the local authorities of Łańcut and the province of Podkarpacie.

-The 2019 courses are the forty-five ones in their history.
+The 2020 courses are the forty-six ones in their history.